Prefer to watch a screencast instead? Check out the video at the end of this article.

 env

-The env section lets you specify environment variables that will get injected into the Docker containers that run your web application.
+section lets you specify environment variables that will get injected into the Docker containers that run your web application.
 This section is essential for setting up any sensitive details your application requires, such as database passwords, API keys, etc.

-Note that the secret environment variables will still be in a file stored inside the server and will be injected as plain text into the Docker container at run time.
+environment variables will still be in a file stored inside the server and will be injected as plain text into the Docker container at run time.
 Anyone with access to your server or the running Docker containers can see this information.
 If you require stricter security around your secrets, you can look into using separate secrets managers for your applications, like Vault by HashiCorp or AWS Secrets Manager.

 ssh

-The caveat for specifying an SSH user other than root with Kamal is that you’ll need to install both Docker and curl on each remote server before performing the initial setup.
-Part of the setup process that Kamal does is installing these prerequisites using the root user, but it doesn’t handle it with any other user.
+user, but it doesn’t handle it with any other user.
 You can easily manage this using automated provisioning tools like Ansible, but it is an additional step before setting up Kamal.
-If you can access your servers with the root user, you’ll need to weigh the pros and cons before changing Kamal’s SSH user.
+If you can access your servers with the root

 builder

-The builder settings set up the configuration used to build the Docker image.
+settings set up the configuration used to build the Docker image.
 This section has a lot of different settings depending on your needs, such as setting the arguments to use with Docker, any secrets you need during build time, and how to manage the builder cache to speed up subsequent builds.
 Kamal’s documentation has plenty of examples of configuring this to suit your situation.
 In this example, we’re keeping it simple by only focusing on how to handle multi-architecture Docker images.

 Kamal will build multi-architecture Docker images by default.
-For instance, if you’re using a new Macbook that runs on Apple Silicon but deploying on a non-ARM Linux server, you’ll build a Docker image for arm64 platforms for your local environment and an amd64 image for the remote host.
-However, creating the Docker image for different platforms is really slow since it happens through emulation.
-Since I’m using amd64 systems to develop and deploy, I’ll bypass this by setting the multiarch value to false.
+For instance, if you’re using a new Macbook that runs on Apple Silicon but deploying on a non-ARM Linux server, you’ll build a Docker image for arm64

 accessories

-The final section in our Kamal configuration, accessories, defines the additional services needed for your application.
+, defines the additional services needed for your application.
 The services described in your configuration are handled separately during deployments since you don’t need to redeploy or restart these services every time you update your application.
 You can also define each accessory using Docker images, either publicly available images or from the private registry defined earlier in the configuration.

 We need a PostgreSQL database server for the Airport Gap application as our primary data store and a Redis server for processing asynchronous jobs for the worker process.
-We’ll set these under different names (db for PostgreSQL and redis for Redis).
-Each section will define the Docker image to use (image), the host we want to deploy the service into (host), and the ports we want to expose (port).
+We’ll set these under different names (db

 We’re also setting up any additional configuration needed for the services.
-We’ll need a few environment variables as required by the image used for each service, which we’ll set under env.
-You may notice we can configure them the same way as the env settings for our application described earlier in this article (using clear or secret).
-We’ll set most of these environment variables as secrets and place them in the .env file.
+We’ll need a few environment variables as required by the image used for each service, which we’ll set under env

-We’re also using the directories setting, which will create a directory on the host and mount it as a volume to the Docker image for the service.
+setting, which will create a directory on the host and mount it as a volume to the Docker image for the service.
 We’ll want to set these for both the PostgreSQL and Redis images so we can persist the data in the server.
 Otherwise, you’ll lose the data for these services any time their Docker containers shut down.

 All the settings needed for the accessories will depend on the Docker image used.
 Please make sure you read the documentation for any image you use as a service to understand which environment variables or volume mounts you need to use to configure them.